 This paper investigates the determinants of interest rates on savings accounts and time deposits.
-Where previous research mostly considered interest rate changes, our study aims to explain the varying interest rate levels across banks and across accounts of banks.
-These differences may be significant, as highlighted, for example, by a difference of 2.5 percentage points between the highest interest paying account rate and the median paying account in 2008.
+Where previous research mostly considered interest rate changes, our study aims to explain the varying interest rate levels across banks and across different accounts within banks.
+These differences may be significant, given, for example, a difference of 2.5 percentage points between the savings account with the highest rate and the median savings account rate in 2008.